 The surgeon will use a local anesthetic to numb the eye and the surrounding area.

-• IOL Insertion: An intraocular lens (IOL) is put into the lens capsule, which is now empty.
-Depending on the patient’s needs, this lens could be a monofocal, multifocal, or Toric lens.
+- IOL Insertion: An intraocular lens (IOL) is put into the empty lens capsule.
+Depending on the patient’s needs, this lens could be monofocal, multifocal, or Toric.

 Overall, the process usually takes between 15 and 20 minutes per eye and is generally done in a daycare OT on an Outpatient basis.